fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ### AJAX

-The Notes page of the application follows an early 90's style of web development and "uses Ajax".
+The Notes page of the application follows an early-noughties style of web development and "uses Ajax".
 As such, it's on the crest of the wave of early 2000's web technology.

 [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>) (Asynchronous Javascript and XML) is a term introduced in February 2005 on the back of advancements in browser technology to describe a new revolutionary approach that enabled the fetching of content to webpages using JavaScript included within the HTML, without the need to rerender the page.